John Erickson (golfer): Amateur career

-The Golfing Machine

 Erickson was an early protégé of the controversial teaching method "The Golfing Machine" that was based upon the book of the same name written by Homer Kelley.
 The Golfing Machine drew from physics and geometry, breaking the golf swing down into 24 components, 4 power accumulators, 16 variations, and 4 imperatives.
 The objective nature of the teaching methodology differs from the past in that the teacher must remain objective and not inject a subjective or mysterious nature into instruction.
-"Complexity is far more simple and workable than mystery" quoted from "The Golfing Machine" (preface).
+"Complexity is far more simple and workable than mystery" quoted from The Golfing Machine (preface).
 Bobby Clampett, and Mac O'Grady were also having success using the Golfing Machine model around this time period.